Dolly Parton: The Dollywood Company

 Parton invested much of her earnings into business ventures in her native East Tennessee, notably Pigeon Forge.
-She is a co-owner of The Dollywood Company, which operates the theme park Dollywood (a former Silver Dollar City), a dinner theater, Dolly Parton's Stampede, the waterpark Dollywood's Splash Country, and the Dream More Resort and Spa, all in Pigeon Forge.
+She is a co-owner of The Dollywood Company, which operates the theme park Dollywood (a former Silver Dollar City), a dinner theater, Dolly Parton's Stampede, the waterpark Dollywood's Splash Country and the Dream More Resort and Spa, all in Pigeon Forge.
 Dollywood is the 24th-most-popular theme park in the United States, with three million visitors per year.

-The Dolly Parton's Stampede business has venues in Branson, Missouri, and Myrtle Beach, South Carolina.
+The Dolly Parton's Stampede business has venues in Branson, Missouri and Myrtle Beach, South Carolina.
 A former location in Orlando, Florida, closed in January 2008 after the land and building were sold to a developer.
-Starting in June 2011, the Myrtle Beach location became Pirates Voyage Fun, Feast and Adventure; Parton appeared for the opening, and the South Carolina General Assembly declared June 3, 2011, as Dolly Parton Day.
+Starting in June 2011, the Myrtle Beach location became Pirates Voyage Fun, Feast and Adventure; Parton appeared for the opening and the South Carolina General Assembly declared June 3, 2011, as Dolly Parton Day.

 On January 19, 2012, Parton's 66th birthday, Gaylord Opryland and Dollywood announced plans to open a $50 million water and snow park, a family-friendly destination in Nashville that is open all year.
 On September 29, 2012, Parton officially withdrew her support for the Nashville park due to the restructuring of Gaylord Entertainment Company after its merger with Marriott International.

 On June 12, 2015, it was announced that the Dollywood Company had purchased the Lumberjack Feud Dinner Show in Pigeon Forge.
 The show, which opened in June 2011, was owned and operated by Rob Scheer until the close of the 2015 season.
 The new, renovated show by the Dollywood Company opened in 2016.

+Dolly Parton's SongTeller Hotel and Dolly's Life of Many Colors Museum

+Parton announced in October 2025 that she would be opening her new SongTeller Hotel in downtown Nashville in partnership with the firm Herschend.
+With the hotel, Parton will also be opening her new Dolly's Life of Many Colors Museum, which claims to be the "largest exhibit celebrating her life anywhere to date."
+Advance tickets for the museum's opening in June 2026 went on sale on October 29, 2025.